 Good navigation helps potential customers find what they need quickly and easily.
 This is why it’s one of the top user experience tips for a better website.
 On top of that, good navigation lets search engines understand the hierarchy of the pages on your site and how they relate to each other, which can help your site gain visibility in the search engines.

 If you don’t use any, use too many, or use confusing categories, you are likely to end up with a poor site navigation that frustrates potential customers and doesn’t make sense to search engines either.
+This is one of the biggest and common ecommerce mistakes.

 Mistake #12 – Offering Limited Payment Options